 Accessible Public Transportation

 At many locations, ground transportation companies are able to pick up passengers with mobility aids curbside at the airport.
-This section will be updated with location-specific information.
+Location-specific information and resources can be found below.
+Pre-arranging services is highly recommended to ensure availability and timely pickups.

 Scooter and Wheelchair Rental

-If you require an accommodation that is not listed above, please contact us at convention@abainternational.org.
+If you require an accommodation that is not listed above please contact us at Contact ABAI at convention@abainternational.org.
 We will make every effort to accommodate all requests within the logistical limits of our venues.